engina/js-deps/README.md

 [![Build status](https://img.shields.io/travis/engina/js-deps.svg?style=flat-square)](https://travis-ci.org/request/request)
 [![Coverage](https://img.shields.io/codecov/c/github/engina/js-deps.svg?style=flat-square)](https://codecov.io/github/request/request?branch=master)

 Simple Reg Exp based dependency parser for nodejs source files that is supposed to cover 99% of the cases.
+It supports cyclic dependencies.

+> Check [gulp-js-deps](https://github.com/engina/gulp-js-deps) out to see how you can use this to launch only the unit tests affected by the change.

 It can parse require statements like this:
 ```javascript